Conservatives take back City of Westminster from Labour

 The Soho Society’s former chair Tim Lord, standing as a Labour candidate for the first time, did not get elected in West End ward.

-Labour’s Patrick Lilley lost out in teh ward while former Labour-turned-Tory Paul Fisher won as a Conservative, alongisde Elizabeth Amos and Tim Barnes.
+Labour’s Patrick Lilley lost out in the ward while former Labour-turned-Tory Paul Fisher won as a Conservative, alongisde Elizabeth Amos and Tim Barnes.

 Pimlico North was the tightest contest with all three Labour candidates pitting the Conservatives rivals by just 40 votes.